qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

         )
 ```

-We have just configured training-related settings of a `TrainableModel`.
+We have just configured the training-related settings of a `TrainableModel`.
 However, evaluation is an integral part of experimentation in machine learning,
 and you may configure evaluation metrics by returning one or more [`AttachedMetric`](https://quaterion.qdrant.tech/quaterion.eval.attached_metric.html#quaterion.eval.attached_metric.AttachedMetric)
 instances from `configure_metrics()`.
 Quaterion has several built-in [group](https://quaterion.qdrant.tech/quaterion.eval.group.html)